masasakano/range_extd/.github/README.md

 As for the boundary-less Ranges, this library offers, in a word, the abstraction of open-ended range (to the infinity).
-A major conceptual difference is that Ruby's default beginless/endless `Range` provides **undefined** boundaries, whereas `RangeExtd` does **infinite** boundaries.
+A major conceptual difference is that Ruby's built-in beginless/endless `Range` provides **undefined** boundaries, whereas `RangeExtd` does **infinite** boundaries.

 The difference is subtle but significant.
 Let us take a look at some examples